core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    * The proxy stores the received response in the cache entry, possibly replacing an already stored instance of that response from that origin server.

-   * The proxy sets as new lifetime of the aggregated cache entry the minimum between the current lifetime of the cache entry and the lifetime of the just stored response, as indicated by the Max-Age option if present, or as the default value of 60 seconds otherwise (see Section 5.6.1 of {{RFC7252}}).
+   * The proxy sets as new lifetime of the aggregated cache entry the minimum between the current lifetime of the cache entry and the lifetime of the just stored response, as indicated by the Max-Age Option if present, or as the default value of 60 seconds otherwise (see Section 5.6.1 of {{RFC7252}}).

 Note that a proxy sitting on a router can monitor network control messages, hence learning when a new server has joined a CoAP group and is listening to the multicast IP address of that CoAP group.
 This information would guide the proxy in refreshing an aggregated cache entry, by sending a request to the CoAP group over the group URI before the entry expires, and thus storing also a response from the latest joined server.

 Following the expiration or invalidation of a cache entry, as well as if wishing to refresh a cache entry, the proxy can directly interact with the servers in the CoAP group.
 To this end, it takes the role of a CoAP client as defined in {{sec-caching}}.
-In particular, the proxy can perform revalidation of responses to group requests by using the Multi-ETag option, as defined in {{sec-caching-validation}}.
+In particular, the proxy can perform revalidation of responses to group requests by using the Multi-ETag Option, as defined in {{sec-caching-validation}}.

 As further discussed in {{chap-sec-group-caching}}, additional means are required to enable cachability of responses at the proxy when communications in the group are secured with Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

 #### Validation of Responses to a Group Request ### {#sec-proxy-caching-valid}

 A client can revalidate the full set of responses to a group request from the corresponding aggregated cache entry at the proxy.
-To this end, this specification defines the new Group-ETag option.
+To this end, this specification defines the new Group-ETag Option.

-The Group-ETag option has the properties summarized in {{fig-response-group-etag-option}}, which extends Table 4 of {{RFC7252}}.
-The Group-ETag option is elective, safe to forward, part of the cache key, and repeatable.
+The Group-ETag Option has the properties summarized in {{fig-response-group-etag-option}}, which extends Table 4 of {{RFC7252}}.
+The Group-ETag Option is elective, safe to forward, part of the cache key, and repeatable.

 The option is intended for group requests sent to a Forward-Proxy, as well as for the associated responses retrieved from the corresponding aggregated cache entry at the proxy.